farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 This game is a work-in-progress.
 A couple of things are still missing:

 - Section: Extras: more extras from us and the community
-- Section: Playing the Game with GM and Players best practices
+- Section: Playing the game with GM and Players best practices
 - More examples

 ## Thanks